michaelbrewer/aws-lambda-events/docs/lambda-security.md

-# Lambda layers of defense
+# Lambda Layers of Defense

-> DRAFT: Methods, Ideas, Practices to improve your Lambda's security / reliability
+> **DRAFT**: Methods, Ideas, Practices to improve your Lambda's security / reliability

 You are responsible for maintaining control over your content that is hosted on this infrastructure.

 ## Event Sources

+You can protect your lambda handles at the event source level, and avoid lambda invokation where possible.

 ### Synch flow (API GW, AppSync)